alboehm/alboehm.github.io/_projects/geoformation_project.md

     </div>
 </div>
 <div class="caption">
     The box represents the space in geostationary orbit allocated to Astranis.
-All four satellites must maintain separation from each other without violating these bounds.
+All the satellites must maintain separation from each other without violating these bounds.
 </div>

 ## Contributions

 **Passive Separation Analysis**

-By carefully selecting inclination and eccentricity vectors to provide radial and normal seperation between orbits, the satellite's paths are guaranteed not to interesect.
-I created a tool that defined relative inclination and eccentricity vectors for the four satellites according to the inclination and longitude limits of the GEO slot.
+By carefully selecting inclination and eccentricity vectors to provide radial and normal separation between orbits, the satellite's paths are guaranteed not to interesect.
+I created a tool that defined relative inclination and eccentricity vectors for each of the satellites according to the inclination and longitude limits of the GEO slot.
 It also determined the initial state of all the satellites in classical orbital elements based on these relative vectors and a reference state.
 This allowed for analysis of the distance between satellites and simulation of the satellite motion, and it will serve as a key tool to design and validate GNC guidance algorithms.

 <div class="row">